sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide.md

   download_images.sh
   ```

 - Download the kubernetes artifacts (container images and manifest files).

-This step is done by
-  executing the ./download_images.sh script.
-If you are using EMT image with desktop virtualization
+  This step is done by executing the `./download_images.sh` script.
+If you are using EMT
-  features then use `DV` parameter.
-For default EMT image which is a non-Real Time kernel use `NON-RT`
+  image with desktop virtualization features then use `DV` parameter.
+For default EMT image,
-  parameter.
+  which is a non-RT kernel, use the `NON-RT` parameter.

    ```bash
    sudo ./download_images.sh DV